v-bosch/v-bosch.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
 description: Publications in reversed chronological order.
-See the complete overview in <a href="/cv.md">cv</a>.
+The complete overview can be found in my cv.
 nav: true
 nav_order: 2
 ---